andlabs/qo/README.md

 For MSVC builds, large address awareness is implied.

 ### On cross-compiling
 Cross-compiling aims to simple: there's `-os`, `-arch`, and `-tc` commands for specifying target OS, architecture, and toolchain.
-There's also a `-target` option for GCC and clang builds.
+There's also a `-triplet` option for GCC and clang builds.

 (Cross-compiling is not supported by the msvc toochain; attempting to cross-compile with it is not disallowed, but qo does no special processing for it.
 Make sure you can actually do it (for instance, via wine).)